HDRUK/schemata/docs/dataset/latest/dataset.md

 ### jurisdiction

-Please use country code from ISO 3166-1 country codes and the associated ISO 3166-2 for regions, cities, states etc. for the country/state under whose laws the data subjects’ data is collected, processed and stored.
+Please use country code from ISO 3166-1 country codes and the associated ISO 3166-2 for regions, cities, states etc. for the country/state under whose laws the data subjects' data is collected, processed and stored.

 > <http://purl.org/dc/terms/Jurisdiction> FIXME: Add ISO 3166-2 Subdivision code pattern